Paolo Boffetta: Career

-In 1990, Boffetta moved to Lyon, France, to join the International Agency for Research on Cancer, IARC, first as medical officer until 1994 and later as chief of the Unit of Environmental Cancer Epidemiology (1995–2003).
-During this time he was also visiting scientist at the Division of Cancer Epidemiology and Genetics, US National Cancer Institute, in Washington (1998/99), foreign adjunct professor, at the Department of Medical Epidemiology and Microbiology and Tumour Biology Centre, Karolinska Institutet, Stockholm, Sweden (2000–2006).
+In 1990, Boffetta moved to Lyon, France, to join the International Agency for Research on Cancer, IARC, first as medical officer until 1994 and later as chief of the Unit of Environmental Cancer Epidemiology.

-In 2004 Boffetta moved back to IARC, Lyon to become group head and coordinator of the Genetics and Epidemiology Cluster.
+He was also a visiting scientist in the Division of Cancer Epidemiology and Genetics at the US National Cancer Institute in Washington, and a foreign adjunct professor in the Department of Medical Epidemiology and Microbiology and Tumour Biology Centre at the Karolinska Institutet, Stockholm, Sweden.

-Between 2009 and 2020, he worked at Icahn School of Medicine at Mount Sinai as a professor.
+In 2003 he was appointed professor at the University of Heidelberg, Germany and Division Chief at the German Cancer Research Center (DKFZ), He returned to IARC in Lyon in 2004 to become group head and coordinator of the Genetics and Epidemiology Cluster.

-In 2020 he joined Stony Brook University, where he is a professor in the Department of Department of Family, Population & Preventive Medicine and associate director for population sciences at Stony Brook Cancer Center.
-Since 2018, he is a professor at the Department of Medical and Surgical Sciences of the University of Bologna.
+From 2010 to 2020, Boffetta was a professor at the Icahn School of Medicine at Mount Sinai, where he led the development of Population Sciences at the Tisch Cancer Institute.
+In 2020, he joined Stony Brook University, where he is a professor in the Department of Family, Population & Preventive Medicine and founding Associate Director for Population Sciences at the Stony Brook Cancer Center.
+He has also been a professor in the Department of Medical and Surgical Sciences at the University of Bologna since 2018.